tuotuoxp/cpp-torch/install.md

 ├─ nn
 └─ cpp-torch
 ```
-All the commads are run using `VS2015 x64 Native Tools Command Prompt`.
+All the commands are run using `VS2015 x64 Native Tools Command Prompt`.

 ### Install TH
 The following commands install a modified version of torch's TH library.